Justice League of America: Angor Management, Chapter 1: Where Walks Oblivion

 As they talked, a speeding blur entered the Midway City house the Halls were renting and searched it at superhuman speed.
 Jack B. Quick frowned and then spotted the device.

-“The electronic brain!” he said.
+“The Electronic Brain!” he said.
 “It was hidden well.
 Still, when you can search over a hundred times in a second, it’s not that hard to find anything.
 I guess this will be all we need to learn all we can about this world and where Oblivion hides.”

 Jack’s words were oddly lifeless and monotone, and he possessed little animation beyond his physical speed.
 He clicked a belt device, and a signal pulsed on the alien woman’s golden costume.
 The blonde tossed back her head, and the tiara pulsed again.